Group mind (science fiction): Overview

 As conceived in speculative fiction, hive minds often imply (almost) complete loss (or lack) of individuality, identity, and personhood.
+However, while the individual members of a group mind may not have such things, the group mind as a whole will have them, possibly even to a greater degree than individual people (just like a human has more personhood than a single neuron cell).
 The individuals forming the hive may specialize in different functions, similarly to social insects.